hotdoy/grav-theme-hotdoy/README.md

 This theme is ever evolving.
 Things move around, major changes are made all the time, sometime requiring you take action.
 Use this as your own risk.

-If you use [Theme Inheritance](https://learn.getgrav.org/16/themes/customization) to extend it, you should probably overwrite or create your own template around existing ones instead of trying to hack into mines.
+When extending this theme, you should use [Theme Inheritance](https://learn.getgrav.org/16/themes/customization).
+Create, overwrite or clone template you want to customize instead of trying to hack into mine.
 This way I can keep updating and you can keep the feature you care about.
 I hope we all have fun.
 Good luck :)

 ## What's new ?